-Over a decade has passed since Major League Baseball left Montreal for good, brought low by a sequence of inept owners—including, at the end, Major League Baseball itself—a non-supportive media and business community and an indifferent fan base.
-Once rabid public support, which some say rivalled the Montreal Canadiens in popularity at one point, was terminal by the turn of the century, thanks to years of mediocrity, labour disputes, drama, dashed hopes, and a crappy, crumbling stadium.
+Over a decade has passed since Major League Baseball left Montreal for good, brought low by a sequence of inept owners—including, at the end, Major League Baseball itself—a non-supportive media and business community, and an indifferent fan base.
+Once rabid public support, which some say rivaled the Montreal Canadiens at one point, was in terminal decline by the turn of the century, thanks to years of mediocrity, labor disputes, drama, dashed hopes, and a crappy, crumbling stadium.
 On September 28, 2004, the Expos slunk out of town for Washington, DC, never to return.

 But some other team could.